OfficeDev/script-lab-2017/TRANSLATING.md

 <a id="prerequisites"></a>
 ## Prerequisites

 Fork this project into your GitHub account and use branches to update existing files or add new files.
-When you are ready, create a pull request.
-Please note that, if you are not employed by Microsoft and you have never contributed to a Microsoft Project, you will be asked to sign the Microsoft Contribution License Agreement before your pull request is accepted.
+When you are ready, send us a pull request.
+Please note, that if you are not employed by Microsoft and you have not already signed the Microsoft Contribution License Agreement, you will be asked to sign the agreement before your pull request is accepted.

 We recommend you to download and install Visual Studio Code from here <https://code.visualstudio.com/> and follow the instructions from here [CONTRIBUTING.md](CONTRIBUTING.md) how to run the playground from source and having a local copy of the project.